The story behind JPS

 In 1986, while all three were still students, they established the JPS Administration, where they imported calculators from the United States and sold them to students at e.g. Aarhus University and Teknikum.
 Shortly afterwards, they began offering property administration and financial advice.
 They bought their first properties in Aarhus in 1987.

 The company was run alongside their full-time jobs and for the first 18 years JPS was primarily engaged in the rental of residential properties.
-With the founding of the Dansk Administrationscenter in 2000, Jan chose to go full time in JPS, while Søren and Peter started full time in respectively 2005 and 2006 after the acquisitions of i.a.
+With the foundation of Dansk Administrationscenter in 2000, Jan chose to go full-time in JPS, while Søren and Peter started full-time in the respective 2005 and 2008 after the purchases of i.a.
 Tropica Aquarium Plants and Hornbaek Trævarefabrik.
 The acquisition of Tropica was the start of new activities in JPS: Active ownership in companies.

 The idea from the start was that all business investments and activities should be done in equal ownership to ensure the best allocation of resources.
 This approach is still valid today, where the JPS Marselis Group is among the 1,000 largest companies in Denmark.
 The activities in JPS Marselis are today divided into two activity areas: JPS Industry and JPS Properties.